-GPS Tracking Laws UK
+Vehicle Tracking Employee Laws UK

 Fleet management is much more efficient with a car tracking system.
 Yet, fleet managers need to make sure they abide by all the implied regulations.
 This is particularly important when dealing with the data a car tracking system collects.
 In the UK there are several laws already in place.
 Below are related GPS tracking laws for the UK.

 - The Data Protection Act of 1998

 The list of legislation relevant to this topic can be overwhelming.
 When it comes to businesses and tracking, these laws focus on the privacy and protection of an employee and their personal data.
 If an individual can be identified using a certain piece of information, that information is considered personal data.
 In other words, the information gathered by GPS trackers is considered personal data.